 systemd-oomd.service, systemd-oomd — A userspace out-of-memory (OOM) killer

-systemd-oomd is a system service that uses cgroups-v2 and pressure stall information (PSI) to monitor and take action on processes before an OOM occurs in kernel space.
+systemd-oomd is a system service that uses cgroups-v2 and pressure stall information (PSI) to monitor and take corrective action before an OOM occurs in the kernel space.

 You can enable monitoring and actions on units by setting

 systemd-oomd retrieves information about such units from systemd

 when it starts and watches for subsequent changes.

 kill will be monitored.

 systemd-oomd periodically polls PSI statistics for the system and those cgroups to

 decide when to take action.
 If the configured limits are exceeded, systemd-oomd will

 SIGKILL to all processes in it.
 Note that